non-fiction

 Let’s review and partly deepen the most important features of AR already defined in the 1990s [9], [11].
 Augmented environments built using AR technology are:

-• Augmented: This is a distinctive feature of AR.
+- Augmented: This is a distinctive feature of AR.
 A layer of virtual world is added and seamlessly overlaid in real-time on the real world.
 In the user's perception, the resulting environment is a single, richer, more complex world, laden with more information than the real world.

-• Three-Dimensional: all objects defined in the virtual world (called holograms) are 3D and remain attached to real world elements (which, of course, are 3D as well) in a realistic way.
+- Three-Dimensional: all objects defined in the virtual world (called holograms) are 3D and remain attached to real world elements (which, of course, are 3D as well) in a realistic way.
 They are therefore able to constantly adapt to the real environment which, in the user's perception, constantly changes in relation to his movements.
 In this way, the user perceives the holograms as real objects among other real objects.
 This feature adds depth and realism to the user's experience.

-• Interactive: this is not a distinctive feature of augmented environments.
+- Interactive: this is not a distinctive feature of augmented environments.
 For some time now many interactive installations have been created in physical environments without using AR.
 In general, in such environments the user is free to interact, with gestures or body movements, with real physical objects or with virtual objects usually projected on the walls (therefore two-dimensional), or projected onto real 3D objects present in the environments (thus simulating a semblance of three-dimensionality).

 In the case of AR, however, this interactivity is enhanced.
 All virtual objects are 3D, can be anywhere within the augmented space, and can interact with each other, with real world objects, and with the user, reacting in real-time to visual and sound stimuli, to voice commands or user gestures, or to commands given through input devices such as pads and controllers, or from scripts attached to the objects themselves.
 In this regard, we want to make explicit here an aspect that is rarely emphasized in discussions about AR, and which is nonetheless at the basis of interactivity itself: the programmability [12] of all the virtual elements that together make the “augmented” component of augmented environments.
 It is only thanks to programs, or scripts, that it is possible to define the rules for interaction, to modify the shape, color, size and position and, in general, the behavior of virtual objects in response to various inputs or conditions that arise during the users' experience in augmented environments.
 Programmability adds a level of dynamism and customization to the experience of users in augmented environments that is unprecedented.
-In fact, the entire augmented world, which seamlessly overlays the real world, is interactive precisely thanks to the programmability of virtual objects.
+In fact, the entire augmented world, which seamlessly overlays the real world, is interactive precisely thanks to the programmability of virtual objects. - Immersive - immersivity too is not a distinctive feature of augmented environments.
+Nor is it new to the theatre[n2].
+Rather, it is a property that emerges from the other features examined so far.
+Given an augmented environment built by integrating the real and the virtual, which is 3D and interactive and is also visitable, navigable and in a sense “inhabitable” by the user, it is reasonable to state that such an environment immerses the user within it.
+In fact, the user is enveloped in and involved in the immersive experience, and feels like an integral part of that augmented and altered world surrounding him/her, which is a little bigger and richer than the real world.

-• Portable: portability expresses AR's ability to adapt in real-time to a variety of real environments, its flexibility in quickly interacting with the surrounding physical world, allowing users – no matter where they are -- to immediately access virtual content.
+- Portable: portability expresses AR's ability to adapt in real-time to a variety of real environments, its flexibility in quickly interacting with the surrounding physical world, allowing users – no matter where they are -- to immediately access virtual content.
 Certainly, we can somehow consider as portable the many installations and theatrical works that are set up in one place and then disassembled and reassembled in another place, as it happens during a tour.
 But their adaptability to different physical environments is the result of often lengthy and tiring manual work, and cannot even be compared to the almost immediate adaptability of augmented environments.

 Before closing this section, we want to clarify our approach to AR.
 Here, we will not deal with AR technologies so much as with the forms of communication produced through AR technologies and usable through HMDs.
 These forms of communication are what we have previously called augmented environments, that is, those environments that are partly real and partly digital and virtual, and are created by software running on HMDs.
 However, we want to make it clear that augmented environments - and particularly the augmented environments here under examination, which are spaces for theatrical representations - are "cultural objects" that can (and must) be produced, studied, and used within a variety of cultural contexts and domains of knowledge such as, for example, new media, digital media and digital arts, communication studies, semiotics applied to different media and to different artistic forms, human-computer interaction, and so on.)
 [6].